jefferyhe/lwt/README.md

 #### Introduction

-* __lwt__ is a light-weight-thread, which is an user-level non-preemptive multi-threading library for GNU environment.
+* __lwt__ stands for light-weight-threading, which is an user-level non-preemptive multi-threading library for GNU environment.

 * This is a threading library that provides some API similar to POSIX Threads (PThread).